COMBAT RULES

 ‒ DOWNED STATUS & HEALING

 Spells that heal targets will not revive a target at 0 hitpoints during combat.
-Specific spells must be used to revive a downed creature.
+The only spells that may revive a creature that is downed in combat must specify that they are used for that purpose.

 ‒ SPELL-LIKE ABILITIES